MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 2. New (Click on the + symbol)

-3. Enable the `advanced mode` toggle in the upper corner.

-4. Name - `wgopn1-memestor`
+3. Name - `wgopn1-memestor`

-5. Public Key - Insert the public key of the instance from `wgopn1-memestor`.
+4. Public Key - Insert the public key of the instance from `wgopn1-memestor`.
-> Remember, when you were in Detroit?
-You setup an OPNsense WireGuard Instance at Sarah's Flower Shop.
+> The public key you have printed and locked in a firesafe back at the Meme Storage Bunker Headquarters.

-6. Allowed IPs - `10.2.2.1/32 172.16.0.0/24`
+5. Allowed IPs - `10.2.2.1/32 172.16.0.0/24`
-> You are allowing the static IP of Sarah's Flower Shop Server's WireGuard Instance's tunnel.
+> The is for the subnet of IPs for home's MSB WireGuard Instance tunnel (10.2.2.1/24) and the subnet for Site A LAN (Meme Storage Bunker at home server's subnet).

-7. Endpoint Address - This is set to the public IP of the WireGuard Instance we're connecting to, `203.0.113.1`.
+6. Endpoint Address - This is set to the public IP of the WireGuard Instance we're connecting to, `203.0.113.1`.

-8. Instances - Select the Instance to connect this Peer to, `wgopn2-flwrstor`.
+7. Instances - Select the Instance to connect this Peer to, `wgopn2-flwrstor`.

-9. Save
+8. Save

-10. Apply
+9. Apply

 * * *